 So many of our most advanced devices are becoming ever smaller and more sophisticated, almost to the molecular level.
 For the next generation of sensors, nanomaterials, quantum computers, biomedical implants, wearables and other small components, more exacting standards of measurement will be required to improve manufacturing and testing.
 Most of us won’t notice this change, since we deal on a larger scale day to day.
 But scientists and engineers at the cutting edge of research will need to revise their textbooks.

 And, like so many revolutionary advances preceding it, what starts in the laboratory will eventually trickle down to the shop floor.
 We also love finding better, more accurate and precise ways to manufacture and measure the products we make.
-We’ll show you how when you upload your CAD files for a free quotation for injection molding, pressure die casting, metal 3D printing and more!
+We’ll show you how when you upload your CAD files for a free quotation for injection molding, pressure die casting and more!